Note

 from qiskit_metal import designs, draw

-from qiskit_metal import MetalGUI, Dict, open_docs
+from qiskit_metal import Dict, open_docs

 %metal_heading Welcome to Qiskit Metal!